-- Facilitating different housing types and styles to ensure people's housing needs are catered for, regardless of age, mobility, household structure or budget; - Prioritising affordable living for key workers in those industries which Noosa relies on as the economic engine room; - Facilitating housing outcomes specific to each local area considering the needs of that community; - Integrated and mixed housing for co-locating aged persons with other household structures (i.e families); - Ongoing engagement with State and Federal governments in advancing social and affordable housing investment; - Encouraging greater public and private investment in more social and affordable housing in the Shire; - Partnering with registered Community Housing Providers and other not for profit organisations whose mission aligns with the vision of the Noosa Council Housing Strategy, with the aim of providing more social and affordable housing;
+- Facilitating different housing types and styles to ensure people's housing needs are catered for, regardless of age, mobility, household structure or budget; - Prioritising affordable living for key workers in those industries which Noosa economy relies on; - Facilitating housing outcomes specific to each local area considering the needs of that community even if this results in inequality of land use rights; - Integrated and mixed housing for co-locating aged persons with other household structures (i.e. families); - Ongoing engagement and advocacy with State and Federal governments in advancing social and affordable housing investment; - Encouraging greater public and private investment in more social and affordable housing in the Shire; - Partnering with registered Community Housing Providers and other not for profit organisations whose mission aligns with the vision of the Noosa Council Housing Strategy, with the aim of providing more social and affordable housing;

-- Open dialogue and engagement with private developers, builders, finance sectors and Community Housing Providers that have clear long term interests in more affordable housing for rent; - Exploring rates concessions for properties owned or leased on a long-term basis by registered community housing providers for social or affordable housing - Exploring concessions on development costs (such as application fees and infrastructure charges) on a pro-rata basis where a proportion of the development will be for long term social or affordable housing; - Identifying 'shovel ready' housing projects that are suitable for State and/or Federal funding; - Planning Scheme amendments and policy development that support real change and outcomes for genuine social, affordable and inclusive housing; and - Community engagements models and tools that keep the Noosa community involved and supportive of activity and actions arising from the Noosa Housing Strategy.
+- Open dialogue and engagement with private developers, builders, finance sectors and community housing providers that have clear long term interests in more affordable housing for rent; - Exploring rates concessions for properties owned or leased on a long-term basis by registered community housing providers for social or affordable housing - Exploring concessions on development costs (such as application fees and infrastructure charges) on a pro-rata basis where a proportion of the development will be for long term social or affordable housing; - Identifying 'shovel ready' housing projects that are suitable for State and/or Federal funding; - Planning Scheme amendments and policy development that support real change and outcomes for genuine social, affordable and inclusive housing; and - Community engagement models and tools that keep the Noosa community involved and supportive of activity and actions arising from the Noosa Housing Strategy.

-4. Community snapshot - a profile of Noosa Shire
+3. Community snapshot - a profile of Noosa Shire